-Almost exactly 4 years ago Glasgow hosted their very first home PRO12 playoff match at a packed Scotstoun stadium.
+Six years ago today Glasgow hosted their very first home PRO12 playoff match at a packed Scotstoun stadium.
 The Warriors had won 18 games during the regular season, including eight in a row leading up to the semi-final.
 A lack of bonus points though meant a second place finish behind leaders Leinster and a visit from another Irish powerhouse – Munster.

 It was a match played at an intensity not witnessed before at Scotstoun, but with three previous playoff appearances behind them the Warriors were ready.
-Despite falling behind to an early Munster try by halftime the home side had carved out a narrow lead.
-Their hard work was to provide even greater rewards as Gordon Reid shoulder shuffled over for a try just six minutes into the second period.
-From there on it was tension all the way for those in attendance.
+Despite falling behind to an early Munster try, by halftime the home side had carved out a narrow lead.
+Their hard work was to provide even greater rewards as Gordon Reid shoulder shuffled over for a score just six minutes into the second period.
+From there on it was tension all the way for those in attendance and watching at home.
 Munster closed to within 4 points with half an hour to go, then cut the Glasgow lead to a single point with 14 minutes still to play.
 The defensive effort was heroic but with just five minutes remaining any kind of score for the men from Cork would have ended the Warriors’ season…

 It’s Munster ball, as it will be for almost the entire remainder of the game, and they have a scrum just outside their 22.
 Glasgow may not have possession but they’re in the area of the field where there is no risk of a kick at goal and they can make it a long, hard grind for their opponents to get into a scoring position.
 The crowd are hugely invested in the game.
 Like every break in play during the closing stages of the match this one is filled with “Glasgow, Glasgow” chants sweeping round the stands as the supporters try and give as much energy as possible to the players.